Three Key Rules for Building Your Brand by Writing

 The trap of "being consistent" is a slow way to get nowhere, based on wishing someone will eventually notice your effort.

-By switching to a Quick Proof of Work Sprint, you take back your time and control of your career.
+Switching to a Quick Proof of Work Sprint returns your time and puts you back in control of your career trajectory.
 You are no longer writing where nobody reads; you are crafting a fast, effective business card designed to open doors.

 Stop building a collection of unseen work and start solving real problems for the people who can help your career.
 Write your sharpest analysis today, send it to that one key person, and make your expertise something impossible to ignore.